MASHOD0/Plagarism_checker_application/README.md

   sentence varchar
 }
 ```
-## Instructions to run the program
+## Instructions to run the application on your local system
 ### Requirements
 - Python `ver 3.7.1` or newer
 - Postgres `ver 13.4` or newer